-End A term used primarily for glass fibers that refer to a group of filaments in long parallel lengths.
+End - the term used primarily for glass fibers that refer to a group of filaments in long parallel lengths.

-Roving A number of strands or tows collected into a parallel bundle without twisting.
+Roving - the number of strands or tows collected into a parallel bundle without twisting.
 Rovings can be chopped into short fiber segments for sheet molding compound, bulk molding compound, or injection molding.

-GSM stands for Grams per Square Meter (g/m2).
-It is the weight of the fabric if you take a sheet of material which is one meter by one-meter square and weigh it in grams.
+GSM stands for Grams per Square Meter (g/m2) - the weight of the fabric if you take a sheet of material that is one meter by one-meter square and weigh it in grams.

 It is a benchmark specification to meet production manufacturing requirements.
 It is also a standard (one of many) upon which different materials are compared.

 There are many different types of fibers that can be used to reinforce polymer matrix composites.
 The most common are carbon fibers (AS4, IM7, etc.) and fiberglass (S-glass, E-glass, etc.).
 As with the matrix, the fiber chosen will be determined by the end application.

 Carbon fibers are conductive, have an excellent combination of high modulus and high tensile strength, have a very low (slightly negative) CTE, and offer good resistance to high temperatures.